Eldridge Industries: Insurance and asset management

+In 2024, it was announced that the company was acquiring a 10% interest in Blue Owl GP Stakes Fund III.
+Eldridge Industries partnered with Raymond James Financial that same year.
+In 2025, the company partnered with Fifth Third Bancorp to expand their private credit offerings.

 Sports

-In March 2017, the company led a round of funding estimated at over $100 million for DraftKings, a daily fantasy sports contest provider.
+In 2017, the company led a round of funding estimated at over $100 million for DraftKings, a daily fantasy sports contest provider.
 DraftKings purchased a stake in Vivid from Eldridge Industries, when the company went public in 2021.
 Eldridge Industries also has a stake in the Los Angeles Dodgers; Chavez Ravine, the acreage around Dodger Stadium; Cloud9; and Fanatics, Inc..

 Technology

 The company has invested in fintech companies PayActiv, Stash and Truebill.
 In 2021, Stash reached a value of over $1.4 billion, and Truebill was acquired by Rocket Companies in 2021.

 In 2020, the company acquired data technology company Seek, formerly known as Knoema.
 In 2021, Eldridge Industries participated in multiple funding rounds for digital delivery service Gopuff, including the company's $1.1 billion financing round, and a $475 million financing round for artificial intelligence company Dataminr.
 The company invested in AI security company Oosto (formerly AnyVision) in 2018 and 2021.

 Eldridge Industries has invested in technology companies Cutover, Digital Asset, Netomi, Cloudframe, e-commerce platform Samcart, materials science company Recover, Bilt Rewards, CoreWeave, and Capital Integration Systems (CAIS), a software as a service (SaaS) platform launched in 2023.

 It has invested in The Ready Games and mobile game developer Tripledot Studios.
 In 2025, Tripledot Studios acquired AppLovin's portfolio of mobile game studios in 2025 for $800 million, as part of its expansion across North America, Europe and Asia.
 Eldridge Industries held a stake in Epic Games which was sold back to Epic in 2021.

 Eldridge Industries invested in neurotechnology company Kernel, digital health platform Wellthy, biotechnology company Quantum-Si, and fertility services company Kindbody, which was ranked #30 on the Deloitte Technology Fast 500 in 2023.

 In 2022, the company led a $210 million investment round for Canadian financial technology company Koho.
 As of 2023, Koho reached an $800 million valuation and had over 1 million users.
 Eldridge Industries has led investment rounds for Digital Currency Group, Cross River Bank, which was valued at $3 billion in March 2022, and an investment round for insurance technology company Accelerant, which reached a $2.4 billion valuation in 2023.
 Accelerant expanded its operations to Canada with the acquisition of Omega Insurance in 2023.

 In 2022, the company led a $400 million investment round for Velocity Global and took a seat on its board of directors.

 Eldridge Industries also invested in Metropolis Technologies, an AI parking management company, leading a $1.7 billion funding round Metropolis' $1.5 billion acquisition of SP Plus Corporation in 2024, which took SP Plus private.